 And here she is all finished - the new doors give a cool, two-tone effect of Birch with Teak trim on the door.

-If you are about to build companionway doors or are considering embarking on a similar type boat project, I recommend you pick the classic, well-respected bible of old boat maintenance.
+If you are about to build companionway doors or are considering embarking on a similar type sailboat project, I recommend you pick the classic, well-respected bible of old boat maintenance.
 Don Casey's 'This Old Boat'.